udyantw/most-used-words/README.md

 ---

-I wrote the following functions, and the wonderful posters at gnu.emacs.help reviewed it.
-Part of a discussion thread on gnu.emacs.help follows the
+I wrote the core of this package some time ago, and the wonderful posters at gnu.emacs.help reviewed it.
+Part of a discussion thread on gnu.emacs.help follows the development: https://groups.google.com/d/topic/gnu.emacs.help/nC8IsIuNeek/discussion
-development:
-https://groups.google.com/d/topic/gnu.emacs.help/nC8IsIuNeek/discussion

 Special thanks are due to Stefan Monnier and Eric Abrahamsen, who made